-Perfectly spiced soft and chewy carrot cake cookies with coconut, walnuts, and oats, sandwiched with rum-spiked cream cheese buttercream!
+Perfectly spiced soft and chewy Carrot Cake Cookies, chock-full of coconut, walnuts, and oats, sandwiched with rum-spiked cream cheese buttercream!
 These Carrot Cake Whoopie Pies are perfect for Easter or springtime!

-I think these cookies would’ve been good to know about a few days ago before Easter, but if you haven’t already picked up on this, I suck at staying on top of things.
+I think these Carrot Cake Whoopie Pies probably would’ve been good to know about a few days ago before Easter, but if you haven’t already picked up on this, I suck at staying on top of things.

 Carrot cake recipes are still “springy,” or at least that’s what I’m going with.
 Otherwise, I have to save 2 or 3 more carrot cake-themed desserts til next year.
 I don’t think we want to see that happen, do we?
 I hope not.